Arpita588/Arpita588/README.md

-### Its ARPITA SHAW
+### Its ARPITA SHAW HERE

 <!--
-**Here's Arpita Shaw , a
-student  and I’m in  a computer science major.
-I have experience with programming languages,  Python, and SQL.
-I’m particularly interested in artificial intelligence and data analytics ,
+**Here's Arpita Shaw , a being a college student  I’m in  a computer science major.
+I have experience with programming languages   Python, and SQL.
+I’m particularly interested in artificial intelligence and data analytics ..

 •I'm passionate about coding
 •I'm currently working on C programming language.